thermalogic/RustSEUIF97/docs/TECHNICAL_DOCUMENTATION_EN.md

 **Design Principles**:
 1. **Loop Tiling**: Splits a single loop into multiple steps, improving cache locality and enabling LLVM's auto-vectorizer to generate SIMD instructions
-2. **Scaling for Derivatively Related Polynomial Evaluation**: Computes polynomial values and their partial derivatives simultaneously in a single traversal, eliminating redundant exponentiation operations
+2. **Scaling for Derivatively Related Polynomial Computation**: Computes polynomial values and their partial derivatives simultaneously in a single traversal, eliminating redundant exponentiation operations

-#### 3.1.1 Loop Tiling Method
+#### 3.1.1 Loop Tiling

 The loop tiling method splits the polynomial summation loop into multiple smaller loops (tiles).
 This enables the Rust compiler and LLVM optimizer to:
 - Automatically unroll inner tile loops to reduce loop overhead